Substra/substra/references/sdk.md

 Create new aggregate algo asset.
-In debug mode, add the following key: `substra.DEBUG_OWNER` to the metadata, the value becomes the 'creator' of the objective.
+In debug mode, add the following key: `substra.DEBUG_OWNER` to the metadata, the value becomes the 'creator' of the aggregate algo.

 **Arguments:**
  - `data (Union[dict, schemas.AggregateAlgoSpec], required)`: If it is a dict,